 Inflammation of the elbow joint (arthritis) can occur as a result of many systemic forms of arthritis, including rheumatoid arthritis, gouty arthritis, psoriatic arthritis, ankylosing spondylitis, and reactive arthritis (formerly called Reiter's disease).
 Generally, they are associated with signs of inflammation of the elbow joint, including heat, warmth, swelling, pain, tenderness, and decreased range of motion.
 Range of motion of the elbow is decreased with arthritis of the elbow, because the swollen joint impedes the range of motion.

 Inflammation of the skin related to infection (cellulitis) commonly occurs as a result of abrasions of the skin.
 When abrasions or puncture wounds occur, bacteria on the surface of the skin can invade the deeper layers.
 This causes inflamed skin characterized by heat, redness, warmth, and swelling.
 The most common bacteria that cause cellulitis include Staphylococcus and Streptococcus.
 Patients can have an associated low-grade fever.
 Cellulitis requires antibiotic treatment, either orally or intravenously.
-Heat application can help in the healing process.
 Cellulitis can lead to infection of the olecranon bursa, causing olecranon bursitis, as described above.

 Infected Elbow Joint (Septic Arthritis)